uz18/AI-Insect-Fact-Generator/README.md

 https://uz18.github.io/AI-Insect-Fact-Generator/

-Please note that the backend API is running on a free hosting service.
+Please note that the backend API is running on a seperate free hosting service in order to mask my API keys.
 If your requests take longer than ~15 seconds its very likely that the service has spun down due to inactivity. \
 \
 If this is the case, please try your request again in another 30-60 seconds.